-The usual intake process calls for each couple to meet for an interview with an adoption worker.
-If the couple meets the criteria of our program and are considered a match, they will begin the home study process.
+If the couple meets the criteria of our program and are considered a match, the agency caseworker will send the required documents via email.
+Then they will begin the process of submitting paperwork before home study is scheduled.
+Once all paperwork and required documents are received, the couple will be contacted to schedule the home study.
 This is a preliminary acceptance.
 The evaluation will continue with the upcoming home study.